-Heat is retained within the building resulting in lower energy consumption, lower heating costs and a more comfortable environment contribution to achieving thermal efficiency.
+Heat is retained within the building resulting in lower energy consumption, lower heating costs and a more comfortable environment

 Siting and passive solar gain

 The site layout should maximise the potential for solar gain, with buildings orientated to within 30° of due south.
 Gain can be maximised by locating the main living and working spaces to the south elevation with larger windows where they can benefit from direct sunlight.